redmvc/Discord-Channel-Bridge-Bot/README.md

 - You can run the command `/demolish target` to demolish all bridges between the current and target channels.
   - You can run the command `/demolish_all` to demolish all bridges to and from the current channel.
 - `/help` will give you a list of commands. `/help command_name` will explain the usage of the specific command passed as argument.
-- Using the command `/list_reacts message` (where `message` is a Discord link to a message) will make the bot DM you a list of all users who reacted to a given message on all sides of a bridge.
+  - You can pass this command in DM to the bot, too.
-- You can DM the bot the commands `/help` and `/list_reacts`, too.
+- Right clicking a message and going to Apps > List Reactions will show you a list of all reactions on all sides of the bridge.

 ### Help, issues, and bugs